 With Afterlight 2, you can mix and match any filter on your collection.

-You can also create overlays and textures to add some personality to your images.
-If you feel like adding prismatic light leaks to your portraits, just tap the screen.
+You can also create overlays and textures to add personality to your images.
+Just tap the screen if you feel like adding prismatic light leaks to your portraits.
 You can even adjust the effect you choose to make everything blend naturally.

 This excellent app also features a double exposure tool, which lets you combine two images into one.
 It’s a challenging effect to execute on a desktop, but it’s effortless on this app.